 : 94x / 52'

 40 Eridani is visible as a double, even at lowest magnification.
 The A component really looks yellow through the eyepiece.
 The B component looks white.
 The optimum view is with the 17mm Nagler.
 At this magnification the third component, a magnitude 11.2 faint and dark red star becomes visible at

 7 o' clock, very close to the white star.
 They are separated only by a few arc-seconds.
 An amazing sight.
 There are no other significant field stars visible, so for my sketch I concentrated only on the triple star 40 Eridani.

 40 Eridanus is an interesting triple for more than one reason.
 The A, B and C components, all three dwarf stars, can be found in different regions of the Hertzschprung-Russell Diagram (HRD).

 The magnitude 4.4 A component is a main sequence K0.5V yellow dwarf.
 The magnitude 9.5 B component is a DA4 hot white dwarf, found in the white dwarf region on the HRD.

 The faint magnitude 11.2 M4.5eV red dwarf is on the main sequence also, but more to the lower right, where we find the cooler, fainter stars.

-In the table below you find some basic data on the three components of 40 Eridani.
+In the table to the right you find some basic data on the three components of 40 Eridani.

 But besides visible light, stars also emit forms of electromagnetic radiation that are invisible to our eyes, like infrared or ultraviolet.
 In fact, stellar electromagnetic radiation spans the entire electromagnetic spectrum, from the longest wavelengths of radio waves and infrared to the shortest wavelengths of ultraviolet, X-rays, and gamma rays.